As we approach the middle of May and through November Hurricane Season here in Mexico is upon us.

 The first step in Hurricane preparedness is to stay informed.

-In advance of a storm, state and local Governments issue color-coded advisories and warnings based on the estimated time and distance from landfall.
+Before a storm, state and local Governments issue color-coded advisories and warnings based on the estimated time and distance from landfall.

-Alerts range from Azul the lowest alert, then three intermediate stages green, yellow, and orange, and finally the highest alert Red meaning emanate danger.
+Alerts range from Azul, the lowest alert, then three intermediate stages, green, yellow, and orange, and finally, the highest alert, Red, meaning emanate danger.

 2. Level of Alerts by Color.